 It was during this era that the famous look, say, cover, write, check study method was invented.

-Around the 1950s-60s, educators started to question traditional testing methods, where students had to memorize up to 50 new words per week for a quiz.
+Around the 1950s-60s, educators started to question traditional testing methods.
+Mainly because students had to memorize up to 50 new words per week for a quiz.

-It was suggested that students should take more control of their own learning, giving them a balance of old and new words for them to practice per week.
+It was suggested that students should take more control of their own learning.
+The idea was to give them a balance of old and new words for them to practice per week.

-This allows students to recognize their existing knowledge and focus only on the areas in which they made mistakes, as well as providing encouragement as students can clearly see their progress from week to week.
+This allows students to recognize their existing knowledge and focus only on the areas in which they made mistakes.
+Also, it provided encouragement as students can clearly see their progress from week to week.

 Researchers discovered that the best results were produced by several short practice sessions between tests, rather than one long lesson.